-The subject site is located within an existing, predominantly General Residential Activity Area neighbourhood, and the associated dwelling has been used for residential purposes since its construction.
-Consequently, re-zoning this property from General Recreation Activity Area to General Residential Activity Area would reflect its historic usage, align well with the surrounding land use context and continue to promote the efficient use of existing utilities and roading infrastructure.
+The subject sites are both located within existing, predominantly General Residential Activity Area neighbourhoods, and the associated dwellings have been used for residential purposes since their construction.
+Consequently, re-zoning these properties from General Recreation Activity Area to General Residential Activity Area would reflect their historic usage, align well with the surrounding land use context and continue to promote the efficient use of existing utilities and roading infrastructure.